 by WILLNER, Sis; Carl Sandburg, pref.; Samuel Putnam, "postface"

 Chicago: The Black Archer Press, 1931.
 First Edition.
+Hardcover.
 Slim octavo (22cm.); original paper-covered boards in white decorative dust jacket; 78pp.
 Jacket extremities a bit rubbed and toned, small closed tear to spine foot with old tape repair to verso, longer shallow loss along top edge of rear panel not affecting text; boards a bit rubbed along edges, else Very Good and sound overall.
 Poetry collection by the Chicago society columnist who also published under the pseudonym Dorothy Dearborn.
 (Inventory #: 23903)

 The history, literature, and art of American social movements, including Civil Rights, Feminism, Labor History, Radical Politics, and Counterculture.